isomerpages/singapore-customs-cms/news-and-media/media-releases/_posts/2025-01-24-file-Singapore Customs marks International Customs Day 2025.md

 ---
-title: Singapore Customs marks International Customs Day 2025
+title: Singapore Customs marks International Customs Day 2025 with a renewed commitment to efficiency, security, and prosperity
 date: 2025-01-24
 layout: file
 description: ""